prajin-op/btp-s4hana-kyma-business-process-extension/documentation/discover/db-service/README.md

 ## How Does It Work?

-Service instance of SAP HANA Cloud is a prerequisite, which is needed to deploy the database artifacts.
+A service instance of SAP HANA Cloud is a prerequisite, which is needed to deploy the database artifacts.
 HDI container is created in SAP HANA Cloud and a corresponding SAP HANA secret would be created in the SAP BTP, Kyma environment.
 The database artifacts are then deployed using a job to the HDI container using the credentials available in the SAP HANA secret.

 ## Database Tables That Are Used